Cache Daemon - Overview

 Large websites can have hundreds of thousands or even millions of pages.
 Keeping all rendered versions up to date would consume significant resources and money.
 However, Googlebot and AI bots don't crawl all pages.
 Monthly crawl ratios vary from 10-20% up to 60-70% depending on site size and structure.

 Autorecache leverages this pattern.
 When a bot hits cached content, EG checks if the User-Agent matches configured bot patterns (bothit_recache.match_ua).
 If matched, EG adds the URL to the autorecache queue in Redis with a scheduled time based on the configured interval (e.g., 24h from now).
-CD periodically scans this queue, picks URLs that are due, and sends them for rendering.
+CD scans this queue on every tick and picks URLs whose scheduled time is at or before now (the "due" filter is enforced by clamping ZPOPMIN to the count returned by ZCOUNT(-inf, now)).

 This approach keeps fresh cached versions only for pages that bots actually visit, saving resources by ignoring pages that aren't being crawled.